 Students will not take the emotional risks necessary to fully engage in these rich learning experiences until they feel safe, supported, and confident in their ability to meet the social and behavioral expectations of school life.
 Using the Responsive Classroom approach, we strive to create an environment where clear expectations, consistent follow-through, and personal responsibility are woven into all aspects of our operation.
 The goal is not to force compliance to a set of external standards, but to help students develop both an understanding of the value of an interdependent learning community and the skills necessary to be an effective member of it.
 This includes allowing students to create the classroom and other school rules necessary for all students to achieve their unique educational hopes and dreams.

-GES has established a stand-alone kindergarten classroom, believing that this is the most developmentally-appropriate environment for helping these students prepare for success in school.
-Beginning in the fall of 2017, first and second grades will also shift to become stand-alone classrooms.
-However, all other GES classrooms are multi-age, with the following current grade combinations: 1-2, 3-4, 5-6, and 7-8.
+GES has established stand-alone kindergarten through second grade classrooms, believing that this is the most developmentally-appropriate environment for helping these students prepare for success in school.
+All other GES classrooms are multi-age, with the following current grade combinations: 3-4, 5-6, and 7-8.
 Students with differing ability levels and ages are taught in the same classroom without dividing them or the curriculum into grade designations.
 Teachers from 3rd grade on have each grade of students for two years, and students alternate between being the "youngers" and "olders" in the classroom.
 The corresponding relational and social dynamics provide a powerful framework for maintaining a consistent, supportive, and productive classroom.

 With consideration of our accountability for student proficiency, classroom teachers have done extensive work to create curriculum maps that help ensure mandated grade-level academic standards are addressed.
 They have also developed units, themes, and projects that incorporate standards from multiple academic disciplines, often blending or resequencing content requirements to create a more cohesive whole.
 Students read and write across curriculum areas, and integrate concepts from different disciplines as they work through their assignments.
 As a result, students see connections between subjects, invoke a broader range of problem-solving strategies, and begin to develop a sense of life's over-arching themes and enduring understandings.